OWASP/www-chapter-irbid/index.md

 ## Welcome
 Thank you for your interest in the Irbid OWASP chapter.
-We are located in in the north of Jordan with the second largest population in the kingdom, Irbid is a mix of authentic Arabian society with flashes of western influence.
+We are located in the north of Jordan with the second largest population in the kingdom of Jordan, Irbid is a mix of authentic Arabian society with flashes of western influence.
 Boasting panoramic views of the West Bank and ancient architectures from the Roman era.
 We are a local chapter seeking new members.
 To join please visit our Meetup.
 <img src="https://www.just.edu.jo/assets/just/images/facts-bg.jpg"/>

 ## Participation